Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Response

-The housing federation responds with information about the given object, here identified with the cadastre identity 3802-71-119-0-21, the response is just a constructed example:
+The accountant responds with information about the given object, here identified with the cadastre identity 3802-71-119-0-21.
+This response is just an example:

 ```json
 {